linto-ai/linto-transcription/README.md

 # LinTO Platform Transcription service
 ## Description
-The transcription service is the interface for requesting transcriptions.
+The transcription service is the API for requesting transcriptions.

 The service allows you to:
-* Request asynchronous transcriptions from audio file.
+* Request asynchronous transcriptions from a variety of audio or video files.
 * Follow transcription task state and progress.
 * Automaticaly store transcription results in a database.
-* Use stored results to avoid recomputation.

-The transcription service relies on a service message broker to call the different sub-services needed for a transcription request.
+* Fetch transcription results with different formats and options

 ## Usage
 ### Prerequisites